Skip to main content

 The default pool

 Every cluster has exactly one default pool.
-It is created automatically when the cluster is created and shows up in the Pools tab marked with a Default badge.
+It is created with the cluster and shows up in the Pools tab marked with a Default badge.

 You can: